oracle-livelabs/pts/ai-agentics/lab2/lab2.md

     I've created an email PDF with the 4 new features from the document and sent it to Vijay from your name, Homer.
 You can find the PDF saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf.
 ````

-Observer that the question mentions from me.
-And since you introduced your self as Homer, its taking that information from memory and addressing.
+Observe that the question mentions "from me".
+And since you introduced your self as Homer, its taking that information from memory and addressing to Homer.

 ## Task: Workshop Takeaways